AwesomesauceLabs/piglet-manual/index.md

     }
 }
 ```
-: An extension of the runtime import script from Figure 2 that
+: An extension of the runtime import script from @lst:runtime-import that
 spins the imported model about the y-axis.
-In comparison to Figure 2,
+In comparison to @lst:runtime-import,
 the new parts of the code are the `OnComplete` method, the
 assignment of `OnComplete` to `_task.OnCompleted` in `Start`,
 and the call to `_model.transform.Rotate` in `Update`.